NREL/OpenOA/sphinx/api/types.rst

 Reanalysis
 ==========

-:py:attr:`PlantData.reanalysis` is configured by the :py:class:`openoa.plant.ReanlysisMetaData` class, which is set in the configuration data with the "reanalysis" key, but it should be noted that reanalysis data should be a dictionary of settintgs for each of the reanalysis products provided.
+:py:attr:`PlantData.reanalysis` is configured by the :py:class:`openoa.schema.ReanlysisMetaData` class, which is set in the configuration data with the "reanalysis" key, but it should be noted that reanalysis data should be a dictionary of settintgs for each of the reanalysis products provided.
 For instance, if MERRA2 and ERA5 data are both provided, then each data set's configurations should be provided under reanalysis as dictionary